kuituoshi/docker/mysql/README.md

 	* `time` add time suffix to database name in destination server
 	* `same` same name to restore in destination server
 	* `define` define the database name in destination server
+	* `prefix` prefix the database name in destination server and append time

 * Setup environments in your docker container to run backup Runner
 	* `BACKUP_SOURCE_URL`  needed